Skip to main content

 7 PCB routing tips to achieve controlled impedance.jpg

-As a rule of thumb, it’s most beneficial to have a common ground plane below signal traces.
+As a rule of thumb, having a common ground plane below signal traces is most beneficial.
 For best results, a designer should incorporate at least a four-layer PCB.
 A four-layer PCB allows devoting one of the inner layers to a full ground plane.
 A ground plane is a sheet of copper, forming one of the layers of the PCB and covering the entire area of one of the layers of the PCB.
 This ensures minimal impedance between any two ground points in the PCB.
 This ground plane should never be broken by routing any tracks in it.

 four-layer-pcb.jpg